NeuConnect ‘interconnector’ will help power the future with an energy supply that is:

 The investment in proven, reliable high-voltage direct current (HVDC) technology offers British and German networks greater efficiency and flexibility to deal with the changing demands of industry, businesses and consumers.

 The new connection will allow Britain to tap into the vast energy infrastructure in Germany, including its significant renewable energy sources as the world’s third largest producer of wind power.
 In the German market, the new link with Britain will help ease current bottlenecks where wind turbines are frequently powered-down due to an excess of renewable energy being created.
-A new report (available here) has shown that NeuConnect will help deliver a 16 million tonne reduction in CO2 – the equivalent of planting 28 million new trees or removing 400,000 cars off the road in a year.
 While the initial flow of surplus renewables is expected to be from Germany into Britain, the interconnector will allow energy to flow in either direction.
 The flexibility of the new link therefore offers significant benefits on both side.

 meeting future energy needs

-NeuConnect received Interim Project Approval from Ofgem in January 2018.
-Final approval for the scheme is expected in 2021, allowing construction to start shortly afterwards.
-NeuConnect is targeting the mid 2020s for project completion, helping meet British and Germany’s future energy needs and delivering significant benefits for consumers, businesses and industry.
+NeuConnect reached financial close in 2022, allowing major construction work to begin in 2023.
+NeuConnect is targeting 2028 for project completion, helping meet British and Germany’s future energy needs and delivering significant benefits for consumers, businesses and industry.